neomake/neomake/README.md

         \ }
     let g:neomake_javascript_enabled_makers = ['jshint']

-It is critical that makers follow this naming convention:
+For use with the `:Neomake` command (makers that run on an individual file), it is critical that makers follow this naming convention:

     g:neomake_{ language }_{ makername }_maker